MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshowtech.md

 1. From the Microsoft 365 learning pathways **Home** page, click the **Recommended playlists** tile.
 2. From the Custom Learning Web part, select the **System** menu, then select **Administer Playlist**.
 You should now have two tabs open.
 One with the **Recommended playlists** page, and one with the **Custom Learning Administration** page.
-3. From the **Custom Learning Administration** page, click a **Technology**, and then select the eyeball for the Technology to hide it.
+3. From the **Custom Learning Administration** page, click a **Technology**, and then select the eyeball for the technology to hide it.
 For this example, click the **Yammer** technology, and then hide it.

 ![cg-hidetech.png](media/cg-hidetech.png)